shengzhouzhang/flight-search-engine/README.md

 ```

 - Automated End-to-End tests are under folder `test/automation`.
-- It needs a running server, it visits `http://localhost:8080/tickets/search` by default.
+- It needs a running server and visits `http://localhost:8080/tickets/search` by default.
 - Please use a terminal to start a server. simply do,

 ```